Hillary and Me

 Halfway there I met a secret service linebacker, a burley woman in a brown blazer, who cross-checked me off my route.
 “No press,” she said.
 From the sidelines, Paula the Handler saw the whole thing.
 Leahy, my putative wingman, was of no help.

-Dejected, I wandered off to watch the parade, flat-bed truck in tow, make its way toward Bentley’s, the First Lady’s next stop to meet with assembled Democrats.
+Dejected, I wandered off to watch the glad-handing parade make its way toward Bentley’s, the First Lady’s next stop to meet with a group of assembled Democrats.
 Bentley’s?
 Democrats?
 “Wait a minute, I said to myself, “I’m going to Bentley’s.”

-After Clinton’s short speech to the group, the Democrats applauded and began to queue up to greet the First Lady and shake her hand.
-When I drifted toward the line, that secret service agent, probably alerted by Paula, confronted me — and then escorted me from the meeting room.
+After Clinton’s short speech to the group, the Democrats applauded and began to queue up to greet the First Lady.
+When I drifted toward the line, that taller secret service agent, probably alerted by Paula, confronted me — and then escorted me from the meeting room.

 My interview with Hillary Clinton would never happen.
 Or would it?

 Only when I reached the bottom of the stairs on my way out of Bentley’s did I realize that in the commotion I had left my briefcase and laptop in the meeting room.
 I turned to head back upstairs.
-But there looming above me on the landing was Paula, her arms crossed, saying, “Don’t even think about it.”
+But there looming above me on the landing, her arms crossed, was Paula.
+“Don’t even think about it.”